BlueM/XMLTransformer/README.markdown

 For each tag (opening, closing or empty) the callback function will be called with the tag’s name, its attributes and information on whether it is an opening, empty or closing tag.
 Now, your function/method/closure can return one of three things:

-* An array (which describes what transformations should be performed
+* An array (which describes what transformations should be performed – see below)
-* false (meaning: discard this tag, its attributes as well as any tags and CDATA inside it)
+* false (meaning: discard this tag, its attributes as well as any tags and any child elements)
-* null (meaning: don’t modify anything – this is the default behaviour, i.e.: if the callback function is empty, nothing is changed)
+* null (meaning: don’t modify anything – this is the default behaviour, i.e.: if the callback returns nothing, nothing is changed.

 Callback function arguments
 ----------------------------

-The callback function/mehod/closure should accept three arguments:
+The callback function/method/closure should accept three arguments:

-* The tag name
+* The element/tag name
-* The tag’s attributes (an associative array of name=>value pairs, where the name contains the namespace, if the attribute is not from the default namespace)
+* The element/tag’s attributes (an associative array of name=>value pairs, where the name contains the namespace, if the attribute is not from the default namespace)
-* An int, which will be XMLTransformer::ELOPEN for an opening tag, XMLTransformer::ELEMPTY for an empty tag and XMLTransformer::ELCLOSE for a closing tag.
+* An element type constant, which will be `XMLTransformer::ELOPEN` for an opening tag, `XMLTransformer::ELEMPTY` for an empty tag and `XMLTransformer::ELCLOSE` for a closing tag.

 Please note that the attributes will *always* be given, even for a closing tag.